Liberal Arts

 “I love education and learning,” Mohamed said.
 “However, I came into college not knowing what I was signing myself up for, to be honest.
 Academic scholarships, enrichment funding and grants helped me through every part of my undergraduate career as they allowed me to continue my education, study abroad and pursue other opportunities outside the classroom.
 Eventually it all just came together.”

 For the fall 2023 semester, Mohamed studied abroad in Buenos Aires, Argentina, and Santiago, Chile, through the Institute for the International Education of Students (IES Abroad).
 In the emerging economies program, she was able to experience firsthand an economy that was quite different from that of the United States.
-This experience provided her the opportunity to stand out as a candidate when she landed a human resources internship with First National Bank Corp. in Pittsburgh, where she will spend this summer.
+This experience provided her the opportunity to stand out as a candidate when she landed a talent acquisition coordinator position with First National Bank Corp. in Pittsburgh, where she will start this summer.

 “I was living in Argentina during an economic crisis.
 Living in a country where the economy was so fluid was very new to me,” Mohamed said.
 “Seeing how the Argentinean people would start their day by checking how much their money was worth compared to the dollar was interesting.”